-We prepared, as of the valuation date, financial forecasts used in the computation of the estimated fair value of our equity for both the market and income approaches.
-The financial forecasts were based on assumed revenue growth rates and operating margin levels that considered our past experience and future expectations.
-The risks associated with achieving these forecasts were assessed in selecting the appropriate cost of capital rates.
+As of the valuation date, financial forecasts were prepared and used in the computation of the estimated fair value of our equity using both the market and income approaches.
+The financial forecasts were based on assumed revenue growth rates and operating margin levels that considered past experience and future expectations.
+The assumed risks associated with achieving these forecasts were assessed in selecting the appropriate cost of capital rates.